statgen/fivex/util/README.md

 FIVEx's regional view uses credible sets data in sorted format.
 Single-variant view requires credible sets data to be combined across studies and tissues, sorted by chromosomal position.
+We then join p-values and other fields from the raw supporting data, along with short gene names, using a second script.
+This data will be used to support the tables at the bottom of the region view page.

-Since credible set files are smaller, we will combine the files into chromosome-length chunks instead of 1 Mbps chunks.
+For step 1, since credible set files are smaller, we will combine the files into chromosome-length chunks instead of 1 Mbps chunks.
 We will use the same script (util/merge.files.with.sorted.positions.py) to combine the credible sets data.
 To simplify this, we provide a script that generates commands to both sort and combine the data:

  util/generate.commands.to.merge.EBI.credible_sets.py